apalache-mc/apalache/docs/src/adr/011adr-smt-arrays.md

     and `getInPred`, will not be applied to the new encoding.
 Cases for the new IR operators will be added to `toExpr`, which will default to `TlaSetOper.in` and `TlaSetOper.notin` for the existing encoding.
+  - The `storeInSetOneStep` and `storeInSetLastStep` IR operators, encoding a sequence of `store` operations into a single clause, are used to more efficiently encode array updates dealing with many elements.
+Their benefit stand from avoiding the declaration of many intermediary arrays.
+They represent a shift in the mechanical way in which set updates are done in the OOPSLA'19 encoding, and thus should only be used in the new encoding.
   - Cases for `FinSetT` and `PowSetT` will be added to `getOrMkCellSort`, as these types are no longer represented by uninterpreted constants.
   - `cellCache` will be changed to contain a list of cells, in order to handle the effects of